-This entry was posted on Sunday, July 12th, 2020 at 18:50 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, July 12th, 2020 at 18:50 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Expulsion of Palestinian shepherds, Jewish settler-colonist incursions in Palestinian farm and grazing lands, confiscation of water pipes in the midst of summer, and Palestinian home demolitions by the occupation forces in the Palestinian Jordan Valley, in the South Hebron Hills, in Jerusalem and in Khan Al Ahmar

 Shepherds around Auja no longer dare reach their grazing grounds unaccompanied by Israeli activists.
 Only when the latter show up do they manage – at times – to graze in peace.
 This week activists accompanied them on five days: on Sunday the Israeli army came to chase them away as they were already on their way home; on Monday, a settler-colonist from the outpost of Omer Farm tried to chase them away and then summoned the army to complete the job; on Tuesday, Thursday and Friday grazing went unhampered.

 On Friday, July 10, in the midst of summer and the heavy heat conditions, the occupation forces confiscated water pipes at Bardala in the northern Palestinian Jordan Valley

 Accompaniment of Palestinian shepherds to grazing grounds in both areas, West Bank Hill range and the Auja area, involves a great number of activists, and many more are needed during the next few weeks.